Polymer/old-docs-site/polymer.md

       </script>
     </polymer-element>

 In this example, the `on-keypress` declaration maps the standard DOM `"keypress"` event to the `keypressHandler` method defined on the element.
-Similarly, a button witin the element declares a `on-click` handler for click events that calls the `buttonClick` method.
+Similarly, a button within the element declares a `on-click` handler for click events that calls the `buttonClick` method.
 All of this is achieved without the need for any glue code.